 Increasing swimmer confidence

-The use of a swim buoy can add to your confidence when you are swimming in open water areas.
+The use of a open water buoy can add to your confidence when you are swimming in open water areas.
 In cold or choppy waters, this device allows you to have peace of mind.
 If there is any reason for you to become tired or need a break, you’ll have a flotation device right there to keep you safer.
 This may lead to increased confidence when navigating new areas or when competing in events or triathlons.

 What Features Are Most Important When Selecting a Swim Buoy?